rspective/voucherify.js/README.md

 You can find a working example in [example/discount-widget.html](example/discount-widget.html) or [jsfiddle](https://jsfiddle.net/voucherify/25709bxo)

-### Get redeem widget
+### Redeem widget

-If you need a quick UI to get vouchers for given client then use `Voucherify.renderRedeem(selector, options)`:
+If you need a quick way to redeem vouchers on your website, you can use `Voucherify.renderRedeem(selector, options)`:

    - `selector` - identifies an HTML element that will be used as a container for the widget
       - `options`: